taiki-e/cache-cargo-install-action/README.md

 ## Compatibility

-This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Alpine, Fedora, CentOS, Alma).
+This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Fedora, CentOS, Alma, Arch, Alpine).
 To use this action in self-hosted runners or in containers, at least the following tools are required:

 - bash